 Instructions

 - Wash and peel the potatoes, or partially peel the golds if you prefer some texture in mashed potatoes.
 Cut into similarly sized 1-inch thick pieces.
 Place potatoes in a large stock pot, and add enough water so the potatoes are covered by about 1 inch.
-Stir 2 teaspoons sea salt into the water. *Alternatively, cook the potatoes in an Instant Pot as recommended in this no-drain mashed potatoes recipe by This Healthy Kitchen (link opens in a new tab).
+Stir 2 teaspoons salt into the water. *Alternatively, cook the potatoes in broth in an Instant Pot as described in this no-drain mashed potatoes recipe (link opens in a new tab).3 pounds potatoes, a combination of Yukon golds and russets

-- Turn heat to high and bring to a boil.
-Reduce heat to medium and simmer for about 12 minutes or until a knife inserted in the center slides in easily.
+- Bring to a boil.
+Reduce heat to medium, and simmer the potatoes for about 12 minutes or until a knife inserted in the center slides in easily.
 Test several pieces to make sure the potatoes are done.
-Drain potatoes in a colander, and immediately return them to the warm pot.
+Drain the potatoes in a colander, and immediately return to the warm pot.

-- With a potato masher, give the potatoes a brief first mash, just until they're chunky.
-Add about ⅓ cup yogurt, ¾ teaspoon salt, and a scant ½ teaspoon garlic powder to the pot.
-Mash again to fully incorporate the ingredients.
+- With a potato masher, give the potatoes a brief initial mash, just until they're chunky.
+Add about ⅓ cup plain yogurt, ¾ teaspoon salt, and a scant ½ teaspoon garlic powder to the pot.
+Mash again to fully incorporate the ingredients.fine sea salt, ⅓ to ⅔ cup plain, unsweetened vegan yogurt, room temperature, up to ½ teaspoon garlic powder

-- Taste and season with black pepper and additional yogurt, salt, and garlic powder as desired.
-The amount of yogurt needed will depend on the consistency of the yogurt, how tangy it is, and your personal preference.
+- Taste and season with black pepper and additional yogurt, salt, and garlic as desired.
+The amount of yogurt needed depends on the consistency of the yogurt, how tangy it is, and your personal preference.

-- Serve warm with your favorite garnish such as chopped chives or gravy.
+- Serve warm with chopped chives or mushroom gravy.

 Notes